MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/icon-tint-color-behavior.md

 ---
 title: IconTintColorBehavior - .NET MAUI Community Toolkit
 author: vhugogarcia
-description: "The IconTintColorBehavior allows you to tint an image with an attached property." ms.date: 06/27/2022
+description: "The IconTintColorBehavior is a behavior allows you to tint an image." ms.date: 06/27/2022
 ---